- Professor John Peterson AcSS

 John teaches on our compulsory 2nd year course International Cooperation in Europe and Beyond (ICEB) as well as our 1st year course (for non-PIR students) Politics of a Changing World.
+He also teaches an honours course in US Foreign Policy (next offered during 2018-19).
 He offered a special course - Contemporary Issues in Political Science - the 2016 US Election (with Professor Elizabeth Bomberg) - for 4th year honours students during autumn 2016 (click here to listen to a podcast to which John contributed - along with Edinburgh colleagues - on the 2016 US election).
-He also teaches an honours course in US Foreign Policy (next offered during autumn 2017).

 John has recently been conducting research on US-European relations.
 He worked extensively on TRANSWORLD, an EU-funded programme of research on transatlantic relations (2012-15).
 Click here to see a 'Research in a Nutshell' 1 minute video.
 He co-edited book with TRANSWORLD colleagues - The West and the Global Power Shift - that was published in 2016.

 John co-led an international research team on an ESRC- and EU-funded project on the European Commission.
 ‘The Commission of the 21st Century’ project spawned the largest-ever independent attitudinal survey of European Commission officials.
 He was also Director of Research for MERCURY, a 3-year EU-funded project designed to examine critically the European Union's contribution to multilateralism.

 John has membership in the following Politics Research Groups: International Relations; European Integration; Public Policy.

 John has numerous books that will shortly be or have been recently published:

 Europe and America: Partners and Rivals in International Relations, Rowman and Littlefield, 2018.